-Every year the same conundrum comes up for millions of parents all across the land – what to get the kids for their birthdays?
+Every year the same conundrum comes up for millions of parents all across the land – what to get the kids for Christmas?
 Sure, the usual suspects are always at the top of the list – toys, clothes, electronics – and, while there is a huge choice out there, it often makes for more indecision.
 But what if your children have a passion for travel – that has been lovingly nurtured over the years since they were tiny tots?
-Perhaps you’re going away soon or looking for a gift for the kids which will not only be useful but fun?
+Perhaps you’re going away soon or looking for Christmas gifts for kids 2019 which will not only be useful but fun?
 Or even an experience that can be enjoyed throughout the new year?

 Although there are plenty of practical travel gifts for kids, we’ve tried to include a few experiences here that will not only benefit the whole family but will also provide plenty of shared fun.
 Here are our recommendations for amazing travel gifts for kids – which, quite honestly, would be perfect all year round!

 The first time we ever went to Go Ape, we were so proud of Monkey.
 At first, looking up to the series of different walkways amongst the canopy of the trees, he was blinded by fear.
 But being the brave soul he is, we made it around slowly the first time.
 After a few more rounds, he was off – and loving the zip wire finale.

 You can now purchase Go Ape gift vouchers that can be used in 33 different locations around the UK.
 And what better present than being able to give someone an amazing adventure of zipping through the treetops, whizzing along the forest floor, or bouncing on super springy bounce nets?
 The Go Ape experience can be enjoyed from kids right up to grandparents – and the sense of achievement makes for a memorable and fun day out for the whole family.